manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 The update process consists in updating a few routers on the path between the new and a former point-of-attachment.
-More precisely, this is done in a purely anchorless fashion by sending a signalling message from the new location towards the content prefix itself.
+More precisely, this is done in a purely anchorless fashion by sending a signalling message from the new location towards the name prefix itself.
 This packet will be forwarded based on the now-stale FIB entries, and will update forwarding entries to point to the ingress interfaces of each traversed router.